 This is one of the few times in life when you get points for trying.
 Did you get some on the inside of his lip?
 Congratulations, you did it!

 Baby has never been hungry before.
 He has no clue what it means to eat, and his tummy is brand new.
 This very first day, he can probably only handle a few drops at a time.
 Fortunately, your body is well equipped to feed him.

 Have you tried to express any milk?
 Did you notice there isn’t any?
-It looks like melted butter coming out, right?
+It looks like melted butter coming out, doesn’t it?
 That’s colostrum, and your incredible body is giving the exact right amount for your new eater.

 It’s extremely nutrient dense, sometimes referred to as “liquid gold,” and so the few drops he’s getting pack a wallop of nutrition for him.

-Baby’s stomach doesn’t stretch on the first day of life and is approximately the size of a small marble, and his tummy won’t begin to stretch until around day three of life.
-Coincidentally, this is around the time your milk comes in.
+Baby’s stomach on the first day of life is approximately the size of a cherry.
+The stomach walls are very firm and don’t stretch, so if he eats too much, it’ll just come right back up!
+His tummy won’t begin to stretch until around the third day of life.
+This is also around the time your milk comes in.
 Hmmmm…..coincidence?

 Feed very small amounts, very often

-Since baby can’t eat much at a time, he’s going to need to feed often.
+Since your baby can’t eat much at a time, he’s going to need to feed often.
+Remember me talking about small, frequent feedings?
 The first few days he’s going to need to eat about 12 times every 24 hours.

 So try to feed him every hour and a half to two hours.

 Yeah, you read that right.